 Wexford Quay

-Wexford’s quay-front at night time.
-This photograph was taken on the railway line that runs parallel to the traffic on the quay.
+Wexford’s quay-front at night, from the railway line that runs parallel to the traffic on the quay.

-This change in tidal flows led to a build up of sand and clay (commonly referred to as silt), which made the harbour difficult for ships to traverse.
-Although local authorities carried out several attempts to remedy the situation, the silting of Wexford Harbour continued.
+This change in tidal flows led to a build-up of sand and clay, known as silt, which made the harbour difficult for ships to navigate.
+Although local authorities made several attempts to address the issue, the silting of Wexford Harbour continued.

 Wexford Railway Line